edelooff/variable-scope/content/python/hexagon-tiling-part2.rst

 To create an image that can be tiled, the empty sections along the left edge need to be of the same colors as the empty sections along the right.
 And the same goes for the top and bottom.
 Obviously, we cannot do this by simply relying on luck when we get a random color.

 The simplest solution is to generate a full row's worth of colors ahead of time.
-Iterating over this array and painting hexagons with the colors from it allows filling all the hexagons from the left edge out.
-Painting the polygon on the right edge can then be done with the 0th element from the array, making it a match with the partial one on the left edge.
+Coloring the hexagons in the row is then a matter of iterating over this list of colors, painting hexagons from left to right.
+After all colors in the list are used, the hexagon that sits on (or over) the right edge is drawn using the color from the 0th position of the list.
+This way, the two will always match up:

 .. code-block:: python